 - This is Jerry Lynn in the old ECW◊ (circa late-90s to early 2000s).
 And this is Jerry Lynn in 2012.◊ Aside from the lack of facial hair, he doesn't look much different than he was a little more than a decade ago.
 Can you believe that, as of 2013, Jerry Lynn's 50?

 - Sting was 37 when he transitioned to Crow Sting, 47 when he debuted in TNA, and 55 when he debuted in WWE.
 In all instances, he looked at least 5 years younger.
 (The face paint does hide most of the wrinkles.)
-He's starting to look his age now that his hairline's receding, though.
+He's an aversion now thanks to his receding hairline though.

 - Does Lilian Garcia◊ look like a 50-year-old woman?